 Well, the answer is simple (and also somewhat discouraging): they don’t.
-Just like dozens of now long gone watchmakers around the world didn’t see the “quartz crisis” coming in the 1970s, those who survived the electronic holocaust don’t really bother to produce gadgets that would save them from the new wave of smart devices.
-Deliberately sticking to its “traditions”, the Swiss industry keeps delivering metal dinosaurs with an intelligence that only rivals that of an electric tea kettle.
+Just like dozens of now long gone watchmakers around the world didn’t see the “quartz crisis” coming in the 1970s, those who survived the electronic holocaust don’t bother to produce gadgets that would save them from the new wave of smart devices.
+Deliberately sticking to its “traditions”, the Swiss industry keeps delivering metal dinosaurs with intelligence that only rivals that of an electric tea kettle.

 Unlike most Breitlings, this particular model is relatively compact at just 43 millimeters.
 Its unidirectional rotating bezel is wonderfully sculpted and brilliantly decorated with fine brushing, while the dial looks surprisingly clean even with its bold Arabic numerals (some of them polished and applied and the others simply printed in high-contrast Superluminova of greenish hue) decorating its sandblasted face.

-It’s their love for minute details that still makes this watch worth the price in the eyes of current generation of people that still value traditions and that famous “Swiss Made” lettering on dials.
-But if Breitling (and the other brands that still think that the Quartz Revolution is over) wants to stay relevant in the decades that come, they clearly should invest some money and brains into creating a new generation of watches that would still give people the reason to spend thousands of Euros on gadgets that cost maybe 1/10th of that sum.
+It’s their love for minute details that still makes this watch worth the price in the eyes of the current generation of people that still value traditions and that famous “Swiss Made” lettering on dials.
+But if Breitling (and the other brands that still think that the Quartz Revolution is over) wants to stay relevant in the decades that come, they should invest some money and brains into creating a new generation of watches that would still give people the reason to spend thousands of Euros on gadgets that cost maybe 1/10th of that sum.

 Build quality: 5/5